Lenalidomide: Adverse effects

 In addition to embryo-fetal toxicity, lenalidomide carries black box warnings for hematologic toxicity (including neutropenia and thrombocytopenia) and thromboembolism.
 Serious side effects include thrombosis, pulmonary embolus, hepatotoxicity, and bone marrow toxicity resulting in neutropenia and thrombocytopenia.
 Myelosuppression is the major dose-limiting toxicity, which is not the case with thalidomide.

 Lenalidomide may be associated with adverse effects as second primary malignancy, severe cutaneous reactions, hypersensitivity reactions, tumor lysis syndrome, tumor flare reaction, hypothyroidism, and hyperthyroidism.

 Teratogenicity

 Lenalidomide is related to thalidomide, which is known to be teratogenic.
 Tests in monkeys suggest that lenalidomide is likewise teratogenic.
-It cannot be prescribed for women who are pregnant or who may become pregnant during therapy.
+It cannot be prescribed for people who are pregnant or who are likely to become pregnant during therapy.
 For this reason, the drug is only available in the United States through a restricted distribution system in conjunction with a risk evaluation and mitigation strategy.
-Females who may become pregnant must use at least two forms of reliable contraception during treatment and for at least four weeks after discontinuing treatment with lenalidomide.
+People who may become pregnant must use at least two forms of reliable contraception during treatment and for at least four weeks after discontinuing treatment with lenalidomide.